First Church and Parish in Dedham: Joseph Belcher

 Belcher was minister at First Church from 1693 until his death in 1723, although illness prevented him from preaching after 1721.
 During his time as minister, a tax was instituted in Dedham to ensure his salary was paid.
 He tried to have the church return to a system of voluntary contributions in 1696, but it failed.
 By the end of his tenure his salary was 100 pounds a year plus the firewood provided by members of the parish.
 The town also contributed 60 pounds to build a parsonage on land now owned by the Allin Congregational Church.

 In 1721 he came down with a "dangerous paralysis" and went to Roxbury to the home of his son-in-law, Rev. Thomas Walter.
 The church occasionally took up collections to support him during this time.
 Though he was unable to work, there was a custom in New England of lifetime contracts for clergy.
-The church would have to make due with visiting preachers while Belcher was still alive.
+The church would have to make do with visiting preachers while Belcher was still alive.

 He died in Roxbury on April 27, 1723, and five of the "principal men" of Dedham were appointed to hire a coach to transport his body back to Dedham.
 The town appropriated 40 pounds to cover the expenses of his funeral and £2.4s for the "entertainment" of the men who attended his funeral and their horses.
 He is buried in the Old Village Cemetery.
 Cotton Mather read a eulogy of him in Boston.

 Five of his sermons survive.
 One was delivered before the Great and General Court, one before the Ancient and Honorable Artillery Company, two preached in Dedham specifically for young people, and one at the ordination of Nathaniel Cotton in Bristol, Rhode Island.
 His portrait, donated in 1839, hangs just left of First Church's pulpit.